colorsafe/colorsafe/README.md

 This generates a single pdf and multiple png files with the black and white data matrices, which can then be printed and stored.

-To decode (black/white only), scan the images back at 3x resolution, e.g.
-300dpi, and run decoding:
+To decode, scan the images back at 3x resolution, e.g. 300dpi, and run decoding:

 ``colorsafe decode scan_page0.bmp scan_page1.bmp``

 Which outputs the data on the given pages.

-Try the argument -c 2 or 3 for colorized encoding modes.
+Try the argument -c 2 or 3 for colorized encoding and decoding modes.